canonical/pebble/README.md

 ## Getting help

-If you need support, start with the [documentation](https://canonical-pebble.readthedocs-hosted.com/en/latest/).
+To get the most out of Pebble, we recommend starting with the [documentation](https://canonical-pebble.readthedocs-hosted.com/en/latest/).

-You can also [create an issue](https://github.com/canonical/pebble/issues/new) and we will help!
+You can [create an issue](https://github.com/canonical/pebble/issues/new) and we will help!

 ## Hacking and development